triage-ai/docs/Getting Started/Installation.rst

  SECURITY_PASSWORD_SALT="SECURITY_PASSWORD_SALT_HERE"
  FRONTEND_URL="YOUR_FRONTEND_URL"

+Make sure the database url is the absolute path and not the relative path.
+For example a sqlite database would have a url like ***'sqlite:///triage_app/YOUR_DATABASE_NAME'***.
+A database will be created in the project directory if no database already exists.

 You can obtain the secret key and security password salt by running the following code in a Python file:

 .. code-block:: python